jkguiang/AutoPlotter/README.md

 ## Using AutoPlotter:
 #### Setting up an AutoPlotter page
 1. Clone this repository
-2. Ensure you are on a system that supports public html dumps
+2. Ensure you are on the UCSD's Tier-2 server.
 3. Run `aplot`, passing the directory with the files (.pdfs only) that you wish to plot
 ```
     >>> aplot <dirname>